animo/hyperledger-aries-workshop/README.md

 ### Test it with ACME Demo

 Follow the ACME demo again (https://demo.blockchainlandscape.com/acme).
-Because we now have two credential stating our name and degree, we can choose which one to share.
+Because we now have two credentials that contain our name and degree, we can choose which one to share.
 If the latest is not selected automatically you can change it by pressing on the current value (see picture below).

 ![](assets/send_proof_multiple_options.png)